onpage-dev/onpage-php/README.md

     // ...
 }

-// Get only the first product
+// Get only the first item
 $prod = $api->query('products')->first();
 ```